bitcoinNottingham/Bitcoin-Meetup-Template/readme.md

 Satoshi: Welcome to the #th Bitcoin <Region Name> Meetup which is now officially underway and marked at block height/number 7nn,nnn !

-Introduction of the Satoshi for the night and their team and roles
+Introduction of the Satoshi for the night and their team and roles.
+Appeal for volunteers for roles next month.

 ## Overview of Meetup
 These meetups provide an opportunity to learn about Bitcoin from individuals who have been studying it for many years and transact with Bitcoin (BTC) on a daily basis, both locally and globally.
 The goal of this group is to foster greater adoption in Nottingham among merchants and encourage the development of circular economies.